Aid for refugees

 - Around 40 per cent of the working-age population work abroad (2011)

 - 79.40 per cent of people under 25 have no job prospects in the country (2013)

-- 2,500 people from Ukraine receive hygiene articles and food vouchers.
+- Over 1,900 people from Ukraine have received aid such as hygiene articles and food vouchers.

-- 300 refugee children in asylum centres or community shelters receive educational opportunities.
+- 300 refugee children in asylum centres or community shelters received educational services.

 Your donation for Ukrainian refugees in Moldova